Want to learn programming skills, but:

 A Letter from Your Instructor, Nicole

-Hey there, potential student!
+Hey there, Nicole here!

 Searching and applying for jobs was like feeling around in the pitch dark with my arms out, with hopes of—but also deathly afraid of—touching something.
 Would it be what I wanted it to be, or something scary?

-If you're considering learning to code, you need this course.
+So, if you're considering learning to code, you need this course.
 30 Days to Web Development is exactly what I wish I had when I was teaching myself web development.

 I can't wait to see your transformation from a confused newbie to a confident and productive web development student!
+And as soon as you sign up, you'll be getting a completely personalized video from me to welcome you on, and open myself up to your unique story.

 30 Days to Web Development Creator